 Since I have retired from research, I am no longer accepting applications for graduate or postdoctoral students.

-I am currently involved in teaching Genomics Bioinformatics & Medicine.
-My previous course Computational molecular biology is available online for audit but is no longer given for credit.
+My previous courses Biochem 218 Computational Molecular Biology and BIochem 158/258 Genomics, Bioinformatics and Medicine are available online for audit but is no longer given for credit.

 Biochemistry 118: Genomics & Medicine Sophomore Seminar limited to sophomores and freshmen